The District Department of Transportation (DDOT) manages and maintains transportation infrastructure for the District of Columbia.

 Administrative Services Division

 Manages human capital, employee and labor relations, and personnel activities by providing guidance, direction, and interpretation of the Department’s personnel, administrative, and operational policies and procedures, as well as consultative personnel services to all administrations through three Human Capital Branches—each one supports a designated Administration.
 The Workforce and Organizational Development Branch supports the training and learning initiatives and workforce development activities of DDOT staff through implementation of a Training Policy and management of Federal Highway Administration's training funds.

 Resource Allocation Division

-Responsible for resource management of federal-aid highway and local transportation funds to ensure funds align with District and Agency transportation priorities.
-Monitors and executes the Department's annual budget, including operating, capital, special purpose, and intra-District funds, in a manner that facilitates fiscal integrity, transparency, and accountability while maximizing efficiency and effectiveness of District resources to meet performance objectives.
+Responsible for resource management of federal-aid highway and local transportation funds to ensure funds align with District and agency transportation priorities.
+Prepares, monitors, analyzes, and executes the department's annual budget, including operating, capital, special purpose, and intra-District funds, in a manner that facilitates fiscal integrity, transparency, and accountability while maximizing efficiency and effectiveness of District resources to meet performance objectives.

 Information Technology and Innovation Division